One word, lowercase d.

 This is an internal term.
 Use panel instead.
 Or better yet, look for opportunities to replace a copy-based element with an icon that’s easy to understand.
 UX Magazine said it best: “Work with designers to create smart copy-icon pairings.
 If this pairing is done right, you can retire copy and let the icon work its semiotic magic.”

 Two words or hyphenated, depending on use.
 Do this: Drop off your package at the FedEx drop-off location.

 Don’t write this.
 It isn’t going to translate well, and it isn’t straightforward (even if the interface is drop-dead gorgeous).

-A graphical control element that displays a list of options when selected.
-You guessed it: hyphenate drop-down.
+A graphical control element that shows a list of options when selected.
+As of October 2019, we no longer hyphenate this term.